tinygo-org/tinygo/BUILDING.md

 # Building TinyGo

 TinyGo depends on LLVM and libclang, which are both big C++ libraries.
+It can also optionally use a built-in lld to ease cross compiling.
 There are two ways these can be linked: dynamically and statically.
 The default is dynamic linking because it is fast and works almost out of the box on Debian-based systems with the right libraries installed.

-This guide describes how to statically link TinyGo against LLVM and libclang so that the binary can be easily moved between systems.
+This guide describes how to statically link TinyGo against LLVM, libclang and lld so that the binary can be easily moved between systems.

 ## Dependencies

-LLVM and Clang are both quite light on dependencies, requiring only standard build tools to be built.
+LLVM, Clang and LLD are quite light on dependencies, requiring only standard build tools to be built.
 Go is of course necessary to build TinyGo itself.

   * Go (1.11+)